 Tips for Having a Good Audition:

 - Stay quiet and do not distract others during the auditions.

 - Make note of any scenes or songs you would like to try (even if you do not get asked to read them).
 Usually the director will ask if anyone would like to read or sing anything at the end.
 At this time, you may request to do a song or a scene, and may give a knock-out reading that surprises the director!

-- Do some research in advance by reviewing scenes or songs that might be made available by the director in advance of the audition (usually in the HS Library) Look online (YouTube) for previous HS productions of a show, or order the show on NETFLIX, etc. The theater script is almost identical to the movie.
+- Do some research in advance by reviewing scenes or songs in the show.
+Look online (YouTube) for previous HS productions of a show, or order the show on NETFLIX, etc.

 - In auditions, normally some of the songs will be taught to the group, then, several students at a time will be heard by the director.
 At the end of the audition, the director will let individuals know if they should work on a particular song to be heard at the next audition.
 It is important to note that being asked to sing a certain song later, it is not a guarantee that you are being considered for the role.